MinhCrafters/bad-apple-in-python/README.md

 # Bad Apple!! in Python

-it's a bad apple video on a terminal. that's it.
+it's a bad apple video on a terminal for windows and linux. that's it.